 Carefully unwrap skins and place them directly into a drawer within the quarantine case located in the pest control storage room (VLSB 1168B).
 Do not crowd the skins together–specimens need to freeze as quickly as possible to eliminate all insects able to initiate super-cooling (i.e., are able to adapt if the temperature change is gradual).
 Skeleton, egg, and nest specimens should remain in their original specimen boxes, which can be placed directly into a drawer in the quarantine case.
 Keep loan paperwork in the drawer with its associated specimens.

-For each unpacked loan, fill in a freezer label with the following information:
+For each unpacked loan, fill in a freezer label (available on the door of the Prep Lab cold room) with the following information:

 - Short description of contents (including if it’s one of several boxes from the loan)